 For example, you might witness a bodybuilding competitor focusing on dumbbell exercises with lower weights, performing more repetitions.
 Or you might see a powerlifter focusing on lifting heavy loads for as few as 3 repetitions at a time before resting for up to 3 minutes.

-Barbell exercise programs are awesome for gym-goers as well as those of us working out at home.
+Barbell exercise workout programs are awesome for gym-goers as well as those of us working out at home.
 With just a long bar (usually weighing 45 pounds, although some gyms have fancy alternative options that might weigh 25-55 pounds) and some weighted plates, you can execute an entire strength training program!

 The advantage of barbell training: “no muscle left behind!”
 Barbells are classified as free weights, meaning they are “free moving.”
 For you, that means that in addition to working your booty during a squat, you’ll also engage all sorts of stabilizing muscles at the same time!

-Dumbbell exercise programs offer tons of variety for strength training programs.
+Dumbbell exercise programs offer tons of variety for strength training exercise programs.
 They are often incorporated into boot camp and cross-fit type workouts because they allow each participant to choose the appropriate weight for their individual needs.

-Dumbbell training programs are useful for targeting specific muscles and muscle groups as well as working on muscle imbalances from one side of the body to the other.
+Dumbbell training workout programs are useful for targeting specific muscles and muscle groups as well as working on muscle imbalances from one side of the body to the other.

 Fixed Weights: Smith Machines, Cable Machines, Hydraulic Resistance Exercise Machines

 Fixed Resistance Exercise Machines look big and scary to most new gym-goers fearful of looking silly trying to set up and use them correctly.
-Most machines will have one or two exercises you can perform.
+Most machines will have one or two exercises and steps you can perform.
 However scary these machines might look, they are the safest choice for anyone new to strength training.
-They also are the ideal choice for isolating specific muscles while providing adequate resistance to the muscle and support at the joints.
+They also are the ideal best choice for isolating specific muscles while providing adequate resistance to the muscle and support at the joints.

 Most cable machine exercises can be replicated using resistance tubing.
 However, the resistance of the tubing changes from easy to harder as the resistance band is stretched.

-To supplement your bodyweight training program try one or all of these easy to find pieces of equipment: yoga mat, step or box, pull-up bar, TRX strap, or Bosu ball.
+To supplement your bodyweight training exercise program try one or all of these easy to find pieces of equipment: yoga mat, step or box, pull-up bar, TRX strap, or Bosu ball.

 More fun equipment options for strength training programs include tires and sledgehammers, sandbags, medicine, and slam balls and kettlebells!
 From experience, everyday household items can add resistance to get you started.
 Try soup cans, water bottles, even pets or small children!

-Flexibility programs can reduce the risk of injury, alleviate back pain and overcome balance problems by engaging in activities that lengthen and stretch the muscles.
+Flexibility programs can reduce the risk of injury, alleviate back pain and overcome balance problems by engaging in exercise activities that lengthen and stretch the muscles.
 Maintaining well-stretched muscles can improve athletic performance and allow movement through a full range of motion.

 It’s good to note that experts have stopped recommending stretching before exercise.
-Instead, it’s best to first warm-up for 5-10 minutes by performing movements that elevate your heart rate slightly and increase blood flow to your muscles prior to stretching them.
+Instead, it’s best to first warm-up for 5-10 minutes by performing movements and steps that elevate your heart rate slightly and increase blood flow to your muscles prior to stretching them.

 Flexibility programs include yoga, pilates, tai chi, and post-workout stretching routines.